opengeospatial/ets-wms13-dgiwg/README.md

 # Test Suite for the DGIWG WMS Profile

-This test suite verifies that a Web Map Service (WMS) conforms to the requirements of the DGIWG WMS application profile, [DGIWG-112](https://portal.dgiwg.org/files/?artifact_id=11514]).
+This test suite verifies that a Web Map Service (WMS) component meets the requirements of the DGIWG WMS application profile, [DGIWG-112](https://portal.dgiwg.org/files/?artifact_id=11514]).
+A conforming implementation must also satisfy the constraints of the **Queryable WMS** conformance class as defined in the base [WMS 1.3 standard](http://www.opengeospatial.org/standards/wms).

 ## How to run the tests